Tattoo FAQ

 • Choose your tattoo wisely.
 (It will be around 6 months longer than you will.)

-• Please bathe/shower and pop a breath mint before your appointment.
-(I will do you the same courtesy.)
+• Please bathe/shower and pop a breath mint before your appointment. (the same courtesy will be reciprocated)

-• Please be on time for your appointments. (not 10 minutes early, not 15 minutes late) Everybody’s time is valuable, and I keep a very tight schedule.
+• Please be on time for your appointments. (not 10 minutes early, not 15 minutes late) Everybody’s time is valuable.
+We run a tight ship on a tight schedule.

 • Visa/MasterCard/Debit are available with a 3% fee.